AntonKrynytskyi/event-bundle-communication/README.md

 ## Simple Example

 ### Description:
-*'/mrgr3n/ebc/info' - mapped to servlet, which trigger event to creating orders with some products;
+* */mrgr3n/ebc/info* - mapped to servlet, which trigger event to creating orders with some products;
-*'items' - number products, which will be created under current order.
+* *items* - number products, which will be created under current order.

 ### Go to the next link:
 > http://[host]:[port]/mrgr3n/ebc/info?items=4